ibm-industrial/opcua-to-ibmiotp/README.md

 ![Simulation Data](./prosys.jpg)

-I added a *temp* parameter that ranges from -2 to 2 (just because that is the default).
+I added an OPC UA object *MIB* and a variable *temp* that ranges from -2 to 2 (just because that is the default).
 On the *Address Space* tab you can see the attribute values of all simulated variables.
 We later need them as paramaters in the Node-RED gateway, example: *ns=3;s=temp*

-**Optional (for testing purposes)**
-Now the OPC UA simulation server generates data.
-If you want to double-check on this you can install an OPC UA client on your local machine and connect to the OPC UA server using the ocp.tcp address gathered above.

 ### Watson IoT Platform
-In this solution the Watson IoT platform has to purposes:
+The purpose of Watson IoT platform is twofold:
 1. it acts as an MQTT broker, receiving and forwarding MQTT events , and
-2. it visualizes events on a dashboard.
+2. it visualizes the events on a dashboard.

-In this step we create an IoT service and a device in that service that represents Node-RED gateway sending events to the IoT service:
+We create an IoT service and a device in that service that represents Node-RED gateway sending events to the IoT service:
 * go to the [IBM Cloud catalog](https://cloud.ibm.com/catalog)
 * create a free (Lite plan) [Internet of Things Platform service](https://cloud.ibm.com/catalog/services/internet-of-things-platform)
 * note down your Internet of Things Organization ID, e.g. *lt9l36*